 You can ask your questions during our free consultation that we offer.
 To schedule, call (561) 800-8000 or leave your information in our online case evaluation form.
 We will reach out to schedule a consultation at a time that’s convenient for you.

-Florida law allows car accident victims four years from the date of the crash to file a claim.
+Florida law allows car accident victims two years from the date of the crash to file a claim.
 Claims that are filed earlier have a better chance of a successful outcome because unless your case falls under an exception, it will be denied if it is filed after the allotted time.

 Allow legal experts to guide you through the legal process by calling Frankl Kominsky Injury Lawyers.